ifsvivek/VQA/README.md

 3. Reason about the relationship between the question and the image
 4. Generate an appropriate answer in natural language

-This implementation uses state-of-the-art multimodal AI to seamlessly connect visual understanding with language comprehension and generation.
+This implementation uses the state-of-the-art Gemma-3n multimodal model running locally to seamlessly connect visual understanding with language comprehension and generation.

 ## Features